chekkan/chekkan.com/content/_drafts/guard-clauses-in-javascript.md.md

 }
 ```

+This is starting to look a lot like defensive programming.
 This is documented in the Reactoring book by Martin Fowler and he calls this refactoring "Introduce Assertion".
 This seems a bit verbose and the lines of code has gone from 1 to 4.

 ```javascript
 function rating(score) {